Projects

 By the team at Beehive Rental & Sales — Serving Southern Utah's contractors and homeowners since 1994.

 Improper yard grading is one of the most expensive problems a homeowner can ignore.
-Water that pools against your foundation, saturates your landscaping, or floods your patio did not get there by accident --- it got there because the ground is directing it to the wrong place.
-Regrading a yard corrects the slope so water moves away from structures and toward appropriate drainage points, protecting your foundation and your investment.
+Water that pools against your foundation, saturates your landscaping, or floods your patio got there because the ground is directing it to the wrong place.

 Quick Answer: Proper yard grading requires a minimum slope of 1 inch per 8 feet away from your foundation, achieved by stripping topsoil, establishing rough grade with a skid steer or compact track loader, fine grading, and compacting.
 BeeHive Rental & Sales in St. George rents skid steers with box blades, plate compactors, and laser levels for DIY grading projects.
 Call (435) 628-6663 for equipment availability.